reactjs/react.dev/content/docs/thinking-in-react.md

 To make your UI interactive, you need to be able to trigger changes to your underlying data model.
 React makes this easy with **state**.

 To build your app correctly, you first need to think of the minimal set of mutable state that your app needs.
 The key here is [DRY: *Don't Repeat Yourself*](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Figure out the absolute minimal representation of the state your application needs and compute everything else you need on-demand.
 For example, if you're building a TODO list, just keep an array of the TODO items around; don't keep a separate state variable for the count.
-Instead, when you want to render the TODO count, simply take the length of the TODO items array.
+Instead, when you want to render the TODO count, take the length of the TODO items array.

 Think of all of the pieces of data in our example application.
 We have: